I’m sitting in a hotel beer garden under the dappled shade of an impressively large maple.

 I stare at the mobile number and this time my now deflated goldfish face turns a lovely deep red wine shade.
 The hotel noise has disappeared around me and I’m in my own ecstatic little world.

 I finish my pint and walk around the corner to my place, a dropping sun in my eyes.
-I can’t stop grinning foolishly at nothing in particular as I walk.
+I’m grinning foolishly at nothing in particular as I walk.

-Just shows that making the best of the situation really is the way to do it, doesn’t it.
+It occurs to me that making the best of the situation apparently really is the way to do it.

 I’m well aware that nothing will probably come of the afternoon’s events.
-But even if nothing does, someone was interested in me, and that was all I needed.
+But even if nothing does, someone was interested in me at one moment in time, and that was all I needed.